CoherentLabs/StarterGuide/guide/content/chapters/chapter-8/index.md

 {{< img src="chapter-8_3.png" alt="chapter-8_3" caption="<em>We now have items in our inventory</em>" class="border-0" >}}

 Since some of the objects in the model are empty, their `data-bind-style-background-image-url` will be resolved as `‘./assets/undefined.png’`, which is fine for now, but may become an issue later on.
 In order to resolve that we’ll use `data-bind-if` to check if the item's `count` property is greater than **0** and if it isn’t to render the `.inventory-item`.
 We can do that in the following way:

 ```
 <div class="inventory-item" data-bind-if="{{item.count}} > 0" data-bind-style-background-image-url="'./assets/' + {{item.image}} + '.png'"></div>
 ```

 Now there won’t be any items in the cells with `null` objects.

 ## Showing the item information

 ### Selecting the item

 We have now created our inventory grid and displayed our items.
 The last thing we need to do for this chapter is to display a selected item’s information.

 This can easily be done by using data-binding again, but this time we’ll data-bind an event to our inventory item.
 We are using data-binding instead of just adding an event so we can have access to our model and use the index of each item to select it.
 To add a data-binding event all we need to do is write `data-bind-[event]`, where event is one of the supported events in [Gameface](https://coherent-labs.com/Documentation/cpp-gameface/d1/ddb/data_binding.html#HTMLDataBinding_Native_Data_binding_events).

-The function that we’ll attach to our data-binded event will be in the model, as the purpose of data-binded events is to allow you to execute code from the backend more easily.
+The function that we’ll attach to our data-bound event will be in the model, as the purpose of data-bound events is to allow you to execute code from the backend more easily.

 In our model we’ll add the following:

 ```
 selectedItem: 0,
 itemSelect: (index) => {